mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Detection and Visualization of CO2 Concentration Using Hyperspectral Satellite Data/README.md

 Process satellite hyperspectral data to detect areas with high concentrations of CO2 and visualize this information on a world map using [Hyperspectral Imaging Library for Image Processing Toolbox™](https://in.mathworks.com/help/images/hyperspectral-image-processing.html) and the [Mapping Toolbox™](https://www.mathworks.com/help/map/index.html?).
 Explore advanced techniques to detect CO2 concentration and/or different types of gases and visualize the results with geospatial information.

 Suggested steps:
-1.	**Data Acquisition:** Download hyperspectral datasets from relevant sources such as Landsat (You can download Landsat 8 from our server as in this [example](https://www.mathworks.com/help/images/find-regions-multispectral-georeference.html)), or [AVIRIS](https://aviris.jpl.nasa.gov/data/get_aviris_data.html), or other of your choice
+1.	**Data Acquisition:** Download hyperspectral datasets from relevant sources such as Landsat (You can download Landsat 8 from our server as in this [example](https://www.mathworks.com/help/images/find-regions-multispectral-georeference.html)), or [AVIRIS](https://aviris.jpl.nasa.gov/data/get_aviris_data.html), or any other source of your choice.
 2.	**Data Preprocessing:** Load the hyperspectral data into MATLAB using the [hypercube function]( https://www.mathworks.com/help/images/ref/hypercube.html).
 Perform any necessary preprocessing steps such as noise reduction and [Atmospheric Correction](https://www.mathworks.com/help/images/hyperspectral-data-correction.html) to convert radiance to reflectance.
 3.	**CO2 Detection:** Implement algorithms to detect CO2 concentration from hyperspectral data.
 Use spectral indices or other relevant methods to quantify CO2 levels.
 Techniques for estimating CO2 emission from hyperspectral images include:
     - **Cluster-Tuned Matched Filter (CTMF)**
       1. Clustering: Perform [k-means clustering](https://www.mathworks.com/help/stats/kmeans.html) on the hyperspectral data to group pixels with similar spectral properties.
       2. Matched Filter Design: For each cluster, design a [matched filter](https://www.mathworks.com/help/phased/ug/matched-filtering.html) tuned to the specific spectral signature of CO2.
-      3	Filter Application: Apply the matched filters to the hyperspectral data to detect CO2 anomalies.
+      3. Filter Application: Apply the matched filters to the hyperspectral data to detect CO2 anomalies.
     - **Joint Reflectance and Gas Estimator (JRGE)**
       1. Initial Estimation: Use a [smoothing spline estimator](https://www.mathworks.com/help/curvefit/smoothing-splines.html) to obtain an initial estimate of surface reflectance.
       2. Gas Density Estimation: Estimate gas densities based on the initial reflectance estimate
       3. Iterative Refinement: Iteratively refine the estimates of reflectance and gas densities until convergence.
     - **Spectral Fitting Algorithm**
       1. Radiative Transfer Model: Simulate spectra using a radiative transfer model that includes CO2 absorption features.
       2. Spectral Matching: Match the observed spectra from the real data to the simulated spectra using [spectral matching](https://in.mathworks.com/help/images/ref/spectralmatch.html) techniques.
       3. CO2 Quantification: Quantify CO2 levels based on the best match between observed and simulated spectra.
     - **Continuum Interpolated Band Ratio (CIBR)**
       1. Absorption Feature Identification: Identify the specific absorption bands of CO2 in the hyperspectral data.
       2. Continuum Interpolation: Perform [continuum](https://in.mathworks.com/help/images/ref/removecontinuum.html) interpolation to estimate the depth of the CO2 absorption features.
       3. Band Ratio Calculation: Calculate the band ratio for the CO2 absorption features.
       4. CO2 Concentration Estimation: Estimate CO2 concentration based on the calculated band ratios.
 4.	**Result Analysis:** Analyze the final estimates to quantify CO2 concentrations and identify regions with elevated CO2 levels
 5.	**Visualization:** Visualize the detected CO2 concentration, including geospatial information, on a world map using the Mapping Toolbox (See this [example](https://www.mathworks.com/help/images/find-regions-multispectral-georeference.html)) .